jasonsbarr/how-to-think-like-a-programmer/manuscript/04-objects.md

 Programmer.prototype.constructor = Programmer;
 ```

-Or you can use `Object.setPrototypeOf`:
+Or you can use `Object.setPrototypeOf` to avoid the issue altogether:

 ```js
 /**